Navi Pillay: International Court of Justice

-The composition of the bench of the International Court of Justice varies from case to case, and will choose a judge ad hoc to serve on the bench if there are no judges representing one or both of the regions the parties are from.
-For Pillay, the party of Gambia elected her as the judge to represent their region and has been serving on the bench since 2019.
+The composition of the bench of the International Court of Justice varies from case to case, and will choose a judge ad hoc to serve on the bench if there are no judges of the nationality of one or both of the parties.
+The party of Gambia designated her as judge ad hoc and she has been serving on the bench since 2019.

-Pillay has been serving as a judge ad hoc on the Rohingya genocide case since 2019 for crimes of genocide.
+Pillay has been serving as a judge ad hoc on the Rohingya genocide case for crimes of genocide since 2019, having been designated by the Gambia.
 The case was brought by Gambia against Myanmar for violating the Genocide Convention against the ethnic group Rohingya.
 Despite pushback from Myanmar, the court approved Gambia's case as admissible in court and continues to hold hearings.
 The case is notable in that it involves another country suing another for war crimes in another jurisdiction, which has created a lot of pushback in the international community regarding the ICJ's jurisdiction.

 Independent International Commission of Inquiry on the Occupied Palestinian Territory (2021-2025)

-Pillay was chair of the UN Independent International Commission of Inquiry on the Occupied Palestinian Territory, created after the 2021 Israel-Palestine crisis till November 2025.
+Pillay was chair of the UN Independent International Commission of Inquiry on the Occupied Palestinian Territory, created after the 2021 Israel–Palestine crisisl, until November 2025.
 In July 2022 Miloon Kothari, a member of the commission, alluded to a "Jewish lobby controlling social media" while speaking about attempts to discredit the commission.
 Pillay stated that Kothari's comments had been taken out of context.
 The U.S. and Europe have been vocal about their disapproval of the establishment of the commission because it has no formal end date, to which she has responded that "the occupation [of Israel] does not have end date either and you tend to support that occupation".

 In June 2024, the commission determined that war crimes have been committed both by Hamas and Israel in the wake of the 7 October attacks.
 Pillay has additionally denounced Israel as disproportionately targeting children and has been hesitant to call Israel's actions self-defense.
-In response, critics such as the Jerusalem Center for Public Affairs called her comments anti-semitic.
+In response, critics such as the Jerusalem Center for Public Affairs called her comments antisemitic.
 The three members of the commission announced that they were planning to resign in July 2025.

 In September 2025, the Commission of Inquiry determined that Israel had committed genocide during the Gaza war.
 In an op-ed in The New York Times, Pillay stated that the world has an obligation to prevent genocide, including "halting the transfer of weapons and military support used in genocidal acts, ensuring unimpeded humanitarian assistance, stopping the mass displacement and destruction, and using all available diplomatic and legal means to stop the killing."